ethersphere/SWIPs/SWIPs/swip-0.md

 - A **Meta SWIP** describes a process surrounding Swarm or proposes a change to (or an event in) a process.
 Process SWIPs are like Standards Track SWIPs but apply to areas other than the Swarm protocol itself.
 They may propose an implementation, but not to Swarm's codebase; they often require community consensus; unlike Informational SWIPs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in Swarm development.
 Any meta-SWIP is also considered a Process SWIP.
 - An **Informational SWIP** describes an Swarm design issue, or provides general guidelines or information to the Swarm community, but does not propose a new feature.
 Informational SWIPs do not necessarily represent Swarm community consensus or a recommendation, so users and implementers are free to ignore Informational SWIPs or follow their advice.

 It is highly recommended that a single SWIP contain a single key proposal or new idea.
 The more focused the SWIP, the more successful it tends to be.
-A change to one client doesn't require an SWIP; a change that affects multiple clients, or defines a standard for multiple apps to use, does.
+A change to one client doesn't require a SWIP; a change that affects multiple clients, or defines a standard for multiple apps to use, does.

 A SWIP must meet certain minimum criteria.
 It must be a clear and complete description of the proposed enhancement.
 The enhancement must represent a net improvement.
 The proposed implementation, if applicable, must be solid and must not complicate the protocol unduly.